OWASP/threat-dragon/README.md

 # [OWASP](https://www.owasp.org) Threat Dragon #

 Threat Dragon is a free, open-source, cross-platform threat modelling application including system diagramming and a rule engine to auto-generate threats/mitigations.
-It is an [OWASP Incubator Project](https://owasp.org/www-project-threat-dragon/).
+It is an [OWASP Incubator Project](https://owasp.org/www-project-threat-dragon/) and follows the values and principles of the [threat modeling manifesto](https://www.threatmodelingmanifesto.org/).
-The focus of the project is on great UX, a powerful rule engine and integration with other development lifecycle tools.
+The roadmap for the project is a great UX, a powerful rule engine and integration with other development lifecycle tools.

 The application comes in two variants: